Class 04 -Cultural Misunderstandings and How to Thrive

 Toegal, G., & Barsoux, J-L. (2016).
 3 situations were cross-cultural communication breaks down.
 Harvard Business Review. https://hbr.org/2016/06/3-situations-where-cross-cultural-communication-breaks-down

-Toegal and Barsoux (2016) reveal the three most common situations were cross-cultural communication breaks down.
+Toegal and Barsoux (2016) reveal that the three most common situations where cross-cultural communication breaks down.

 Video Option 1: Cultural Norms Around the World: Cultural Norms Around the World: Fact Point

-The ‘fact point’ broadcasting service suggests that since that because not everyone can travel the globe, they bring the world to you.
+The ‘fact point’ broadcasting service suggests that, because not everyone can travel the globe, they bring the world to you.
 In this episode, the presenters compare and contrast different cultures from different societies.

 Video Option 2: Cultural Differences, National Geographic Sudanese/US Cultural Differences: National Geographic